Chabbewal

-Chabbewal is a town in the district of Hoshiarpur, Punjab, India, with a population of 2698.
+Chabbewal is a Village in the district of Hoshiarpur, Punjab, India, with a population of 2698.

 Chabbewal is situated just in the middle of Hoshiarpur and Mahilpur stretch about 10 km each side on State Highway 24 of the state Punjab that connect Dasuya, Pathankot to Chandigarh.
 Chabbewal is a now major shopping center that attracts neighboring villagers regularly.
 It is a major Bus Stop for villagers in and out of that area.
 The town has five High Schools, and a very renowned Girls College - Shri Guru Har Rai Sahib College for Women.
 It now has the Guru Gobind Singh Polytechnic College in village Handowal Kalan which is rich in Technical diploma courses.
 It is the first institute in Hoshiarpur district to provide vocational diploma in engineering through the NSQF scheme of AICTE.